Programme

 Topic: Donor selection beyond HLA: focus on donor age

-Prof. Dr Tobias Holderried – Bonn, Germany
+Speaker: Prof. Dr Tobias Holderried (Bonn, Germany) DKMS

 Sponsored by DKMS